aratz-lasa/globalCounter/README.md

 # globalCounter
-Have you ever wanted to achieve **complete order** in a distributed system?
-GlobalCounter is a simple solution.
-It is a server that works as a **counter**.
+Have you ever wanted to achieve **complete order** in a distributed system? **GlobalCounter** is a simple solution.
+It is a server that works as a **global counter**.
 This gives you an easy way to locally timestamp functions.

 # Description
 ## Basic Concepts